cloudigrade/cloudigrade/CONTRIBUTING.rst

 Pull requests may be merged and closed by maintainers of the **cloudigrade** org in GitHub.
 Generally, the same contributor who authored the change will also merge their request shortly after it has been approved by other team members.

+The **cloudigrade** maintainers work *directly* on the `main cloudigrade repo <https://github.com/cloudigrade/cloudigrade>`_ and *do not use forks*.
+If you use a fork and attempt to create a pull request, you will see the "s2i Build" job fail because it needs to connect to the Red Hat registry via the repo secret ``REDHAT_REGISTRY_LOGIN``.
+This secret contains the login command for our Red Hat `Registry Service Account <https://access.redhat.com/terms-based-registry/#/accounts>`_.
+Unfortunately, `GitHub does not pass secrets into runners for workflows that are triggered by a pull request from a fork <https://docs.github.com/en/actions/reference/encrypted-secrets#using-encrypted-secrets-in-a-workflow>`_.
+Until we find a workaround or alternate solution, **cloudigrade** maintainers will continue working directly from the main repo.

 Test coverage
 -------------